kayuksel/pytorch-ars/README.md

 random_search.py contains a simplified version the algorithm that is presented in the paper.
 The reason of simplification was to reduce the memory usage that is required by the original one (as I have been training a huge network that hardly fits into 8GB memory of RTX 2070 when it is trained with the regular methods).

+ars_multiprocess.py is a version that utilizes multiprocesses to make asynchronous updates on a shared model using the random search technique.
+This is inspired a bit from A3C and A3C methods.

 threaded_ars.py contains a multi-threaded implementation where the models are trained.
 I have been able to easily train 64 models in-parallel with 4 x RTX 2070.
 However, there are speed issues.
+The aim of this version was to experiment with evolutionary strategies (described below) on top of augmented random search.

+ars_dataparallel.py is the closest implementation that I have done to the original augmented random search method as multiple (eight) directions are sampled for a single model.
+As opposed to others, my implementation distributes a single model that contains multiple directions in its different branches to perform the direction sampling in parallel rather than sequential.
+The best branch is cloned to other branches after each update.

 My objective is integrating a genetic algorithm on top of the parallelized model training.
 An early version of this where worse 50% of the population is killed in each epoch is already implemented.